2025 Green Bay Packers season: Schedule

 The 2025 opponents were announced on January 6, 2025.
-On May 12, 2025, the NFL announced that the Packers will go on the road to face the division rival Chicago Bears on Saturday, December 20, 2025, as part of a double header that will air exclusively on Fox.
-On May 13, 2025, it was revealed that the Packers will be hosting the reigning Super Bowl champions Philadelphia Eagles on November 10, 2025, on Monday Night Football as a rematch of last season's NFC Wild Card Round game.
+On May 12, 2025, the NFL announced that the Packers would go on the road to face the division rival Chicago Bears on Saturday, December 20, 2025, as part of a double header that aired exclusively on Fox.
+On May 13, 2025, it was revealed that the Packers would be hosting the reigning Super Bowl champions Philadelphia Eagles on November 10, 2025, on Monday Night Football as a rematch of last season's NFC Wild Card Round game.
 The remainder of the schedule was announced on May 14, 2025.